XOrRonX/Bomberman-Clone/README.md

 # Bomberman-Clone
 A clone of the game "Bomberman"

-# Importent:
+# Important
-### For Downloading the game , please download the ZIP file
+### For using this project, please download ZIP file on top.

 ## Getting Started